aleksandrbazhin/MicroTimeTracker/readme.md

 Pros: you don't lose your task history.
 You don't leave ide to check tasks.

 Cons: individual contributions are neither measured, nor time spent on one task by different members is added.
 Add it yourself while resolving merge conflicts, I guess.

+#### Tip:
+You can edit all markdown files with VSCode for example, there are some nice extensions for the github format previews (those checklists).

+- Markdown Preview Enhanced
+- GitHub Markdown Preview
+- Markdown Preview Github Styling